 HOMETOWN: Waterloo, Illinois PERSONAL PASSIONS: Family, Music, Photography

-Kim joined Mackey Mitchell in 1998 as a Project Assistant; she is currently the Office Manager and has been a Senior Associate since 2005.
+Kim joined Mackey Mitchell in 1997 as a Project Assistant; she is currently the Human Resources Director and has been a Senior Associate since 2005.

 Kim studied to be a nurse, but lucky for us she ended up here.
-She’s responsible for organizing all facets of daily actions in the office.
-With her gentle, soft-spoken, and nurturing spirit, she helps the architects with project documentation, tracks LEED points, and assists with organizing project documentation and making sure deadlines are met.
-She also organizes the firm’s social events, helping make it a great place to work.
+She transitioned into the role of Human Resources in 2018.
+With her gentle, soft-spoken, and nurturing spirit, she is an advocate for our employees on benefits, engagement, and growth.
+She also helps organize the firm’s social events, helping make it a great place to work.

-A self-described book nerd and music enthusiast, she also enjoys hiking and taking photographs around her small town in Southern Illinois.
-Kim also manages the schedules of two sports-minded teenage boys – a job almost as demanding as her role at Mackey Mitchell.
+A self-described book nerd and music enthusiast, she also enjoys hiking and taking photographs around her small town in Southern Illinois where she lives with her husband and two sons.

 HOMETOWN: Waterloo, Illinois PERSONAL PASSIONS: Family, Home Renovation, Historic Preservation

-Mother to an adorable new baby, Beth is loving this new phase in her life.
-Her interests include baking, antique shopping, and home restoration.
+Beth is a mother to two adorable boys who constantly keep her on her toes, which helps explain her ability to be so nimble on projects.
+Her interests include baking, antiquing, home restoration, and she considers herself quite the foodie!
 She chairs the Columbia (Illinois) Historic Preservation Commission and is a member of the Columbia (Illinois) Architectural Review Board.

-HOMETOWN: Iowa City, Iowa PERSONAL PASSIONS: Volunteering, Outdoor Adventures, Traveling
+HOMETOWN: Kansas City, Missouri PERSONAL PASSIONS: Designing, Making, Teaching, Traveling

 HOMETOWN: Fort Smith, Arkansas PERSONAL PASSIONS: Golf, Reading, Running, Woodworking